Crispy Beef and Pine Nut Samosas

 • Salt and freshly ground pepper

-• 1 large egg + 1 teaspoon of flour, beaten to make a paste
+• 1 large egg + 1 tsp flour

 Instructions

-1. Keep the samosa wrappers covered with a damp towel while preparing the beef to keep them soft.
+1. Keep the samosa wrappers covered with a damp towel while preparing the beef.

-2. In a large pan on medium-high heat, add the onions and garlic until fragrant and translucent then the ground beef.
+2. In a large pan on medium-high heat, add the onions and garlic until fragrant and translucent, then add the ground beef.

 5. Lower your heat and leave to cook until the stock has been absorbed.